stefanionescu/yap-kyutai-tts-api/README.md

 python3 test/bench.py --text "This is a custom inline prompt."
 ```

-Note: if you prefer to use the `uv` venv created by the installer, run `source scripts/.venv/bin/activate` first or use `uv run --frozen python test/bench.py ...`.

-Dependencies for these scripts are listed in `requirements.txt` and are already installed in `scripts/.venv` by the installer via `uv sync`.
+Dependencies for these scripts are listed in `requirements.txt`.
+Ensure your active venv has them installed before running tests.

 ### Stop and clean up
 Stops the tmux session and removes caches and downloaded artifacts; preserves your repo and Jupyter/web console.